Obama addresses the state of American democracy in heartfelt farewell speech

 Tonight in Chicago, President Obama bid his final goodbye.
 The 44th president’s political career began in the city, soaring with his election to the Illinois State Senate, and he fittingly addressed a mournful audience in the place he still calls home.

-Obama spent the bulk of his speech pointedly reminding the country that democracy is only assured if American citizens are willing to fight for it.
+Mentioning his successor by name only once, the outgoing president spent the bulk of his speech pointedly reminding the country that democracy is only assured if American citizens are willing to fight for it.

 “Our democracy is threatened whenever we take it for granted.
 All of us, regardless of party, should throw ourselves into the task of rebuilding our democratic institutions.
 When voting rates are some of the lowest among advanced democracies, we should make it easier, not harder, to vote.
 When trust in our institutions is low, we should reduce the corrosive influence of money in our politics, and insist on the principles of transparency and ethics in public service.
 When Congress is dysfunctional, we should draw our districts to encourage politicians to cater to common sense and not rigid extremes.